SynTable: A Synthetic Data Generation Pipeline for Unseen Object Amodal Instance Segmentation of Cluttered Tabletop Scenes: Related Works

-In recent years, there has been growing interest in developing amodal instance segmentation methods to enable more robust object detection and tracking in complex scenes.
-However, several limitations have been encountered in research on amodal instance segmentation in robotic grasping, such as the dearth of large-scale, high-quality training data and visual domain mismatch resulting in poor Sim-to-Real transfer.
+Recent advances in amodal instance segmentation aim to enhance object detection and tracking in complex scenes.
+However, challenges such as limited training data and Sim-to-Real gaps persist, particularly in cluttered environments where occlusion reasoning is critical.